mmalecki/hock/README.md

 ## Matching requests

 When a request comes in, hock iterates through the queue in a First-in-first-out approach, so long as the request matches.
 The criteria for matching is based on the method and the url, and additionally the request body if the request is a `PUT` or `POST`.
+If you specify request headers, they will also be matched against before sending the response.